senzee1984/InflativeLoading/README.md

 ## How To Use?
 I believe you already went through both components of InflativeLoading, in summary:

-1. Use DumpPEFromMemory.exe to select a native EXE, and then dump the PE main module from memory into a bin file.
-Regarding the selection of EXE files, please refer to `Best Use Cases` and `Know Issues or Limitations` section.
+1. Use DumpPEFromMemory.exe to select a native EXE and then dump the PE main module from memory into a bin file.
+For information on selecting EXE files, please refer to the `Best Use Cases` and `Know Issues or Limitations` sections.
 2. Use InflativeLoading.py script to prepend a shellcode stub for the dump file.
-You can choose to provide command line and whether to execute generated shellcode immediately. **Currently, user-supplied command line only works properly for a small set of programs**.
+You can choose to provide a command line and whether to execute the generated shellcode immediately. **Currently, the user-supplied command line only works properly for a small set of programs**.

 ## Best Use Cases
 Because InflativeLoading is in its early stage, not every exe is supported well.
+Unmanaged DLL is supported well; execution of the export function is coming in the next update!

-:white_check_mark: Native console program that does not rely on arguments, like custom C programs
+:white_check_mark: Native console program that does not rely on arguments, like stageless C2 implant

-:white_check_mark: Native console program that has an interactive console/shell, like Mimikatz.
+:white_check_mark: Native console program with an interactive console/shell, like Mimikatz.

+:white_check_mark: Unmanaged DLL

 ## Improvement Over ReflectiveLoader
 :heavy_check_mark: No specific export functions are required, making it more friendly towards PE files for which the source code and compilation are not conveniently accessible